Arrest of Trevor Reed: Sentencing

-On April 27, 2022, Reed was released back to the United States as part of a prisoner exchange for Konstantin Yaroshenko, a Russian pilot convicted of drug smuggling.

 Criticism of charges

 Both Reed and his family have been intensely critical of the way in which the incident occurred and charges followed.
 Following his sentencing, Reed said, "I think anyone who has eyes and ears and who has been in this courtroom knows that I'm not guilty."
 Reed's father, Joey Reed, said, "I don't know at what level this was pushed.
 But somewhere someone in the government has pushed for Trevor to not leave Russia.
 It's obvious.
 There's no way that anyone, Russian or American, should ever have been convicted of this nothing."

 According to testimony given by Tsybulnik, the officers' claim that the vehicle swerved as a result of Reed's assault was false, and she never saw the vehicle careen while following them to the police station.
 Additionally, despite there being security cameras in the police vehicle and police station, no footage of the alleged incident was made available to Reed's defense attorneys.
 Instead, Russian authorities claimed that the relevant footage had been erased.